WPS/egon.io/README.md

 ## Deployment

-1. In the package.json update the version-tag appropriately
+1. In the package.json and environment.prod.ts update the version-tag appropriately
 2. Run the command **ng build**
    - This should create (or update the contents of) the folder **dist_build**
 3. Run the command **npm run zip**